Shaka Sankofa: Execution

 After the appeals had failed, Sankofa resisted when the time came for him to be taken to the death chamber.
 A Cell Extraction Team was dispatched to force him towards the death chamber, where it took five jail guards to strap him to the gurney.

+Sankofa released a final statement in which he called his execution a "legal lynching" and "genocide in America".
+He called on his followers to "take this down to international court and file a lawsuit".
+He said his "lynching will be avenged" and the "revolution will go on".

-Witnesses to the execution on Sankofa's behalf included his stepmother Elnora Graham, his spiritual advisor, Nation of Islam Minister Robert Muhammad, Bianca Jagger, Rev. Jesse Jackson and Rev. Al Sharpton.
+Witnesses to the execution on Sankofa's behalf included Bianca Jagger, Rev. Jesse Jackson and Rev. Al Sharpton.
+Jackson said he wept.

-Sankofa released a final statement in which he again asserted his innocence and denounced the government.
+At the time of his execution, Sankofa became the 23rd inmate executed in Texas during 2000 and the 222nd person to be executed in Texas since capital punishment was resumed there in 1982.
+Hundreds of pro and anti-death penalty demonstrators gathered outside the prison where Sankofa was executed.
+Police in riot gear managed parading Ku Klux Klan and New Black Panther Party members.

 Funeral and memorial service

-More than 2000 people attended Sankofa's wake on June 28, 2000 and his funeral the following day.
+More than 2000 people attended Sankofa's wake on June 28, 2000, and his funeral the following day.
 He was buried at Paradise North Cemetery in Houston in a gold-colored casket, wearing a turquoise and gold African garment.

-Ross Mortuary in Houston's 5th Ward had his body.

-Family

-Sankofa was survived by his daughter and son, Deidra Hawkins and Gary Lee Hawkins, aged 19 and 20, respectively, at the time of their father's execution.
-He was also survived by his granddaughter, stepmother, paternal grandmother, sister, stepsister, and three brothers.

-His son was arrested at the age of 20 for the murder of 32-year-old Melvin Pope, on March 28, 2000, about three months before his father's execution.
-On March 27, 2001, he was convicted of the murder and sentenced to life in prison.
-He maintains his innocence.